Beelink SER9 Max H 255

 Conclusion

 The Beelink SER9 Max H 255 carves out a clear niche for itself in the mini PC market by prioritizing networking capability over raw CPU performance gains.
 For home lab enthusiasts running Proxmox, content creators transferring large video files, or anyone needing genuine 10Gbps network throughput, this system delivers where most competitors still max out at 2.5Gbps.
-The AMD Ryzen 7 H 255 provides ample processing power for virtualization workloads, while the Radeon 780M handles casual gaming and hardware video encoding with ease.
+The AMD Ryzen 7 255 provides ample processing power for virtualization workloads, while the Radeon 780M handles casual gaming and hardware video encoding with ease.

 However, if you're upgrading from a Beelink SER8 or similar Ryzen 8000-series system and don't specifically need 10Gbps networking, the performance gains won't justify the expense.
 The SER9 Max makes the most sense as a purpose-built platform for high-bandwidth applications.
 At its discounted street price around $615, it offers compelling value for users who will actually utilize the networking capabilities.